The first step to setting up remote control is to use the Setup/Remote-Control menu entry at the remote site.

 - Windows Defender Firewall, which I shorten to “Windows Firewall” or simply “Firewall” in the discussion below.

 - Your remote site PC is likely not connected directly to the internet, but instead through a router device.
-That device must be configured to allow WriteLog’s traffic through.
+That device must be configured to route WriteLog’s traffic through.

 Both the above, by default, do not allow applications like WriteLog to communicate.
 Each has to be individually configured to allow WriteLog through.
 WriteLog Remote Control is designed to need very little privilege at its control site—it only requires out-going TCP connections on an arbitrary port number—but at the remote site, the Windows Defender Firewall and your home router must be satisfied.